 The over-arching goal of the University of Wisconsin–Madison’s Office of the Vice Chancellor for Research and Graduate Education is to address the complex challenges of the university’s broad research enterprise and support the needs of graduate education across campus, in a thoughtful and collaborative manner, all while providing strong leadership and clear vision in the constant pursuit of research and graduate education excellence.

-The OVCRGE oversees more than $1 billion in annual research expenditures, a figure that puts UW–Madison sixth in the nation among universities for volume of research.
-The office also includes administration of 19 offices and cross-campus research and service centers, and maintains oversight of the Graduate School, which has an annual budget of $160 million and is responsible for 9,400 graduate students in 150 master’s and 120 doctoral fields.
+The OVCRGE oversees more than $1.2 billion in annual research expenditures, a figure that puts UW–Madison among the top 10 in the nation among universities for volume of research.
+The office also includes administration of 17 cross-campus research and service centers, and maintains oversight of the Graduate School, which has an annual budget of $160 million and is responsible for 9,400 graduate students in 150 master’s and 120 doctoral fields.

 The Vice Chancellor’s leadership team consists of faculty and staff members representing the various disciplines of research and graduate education, including administration, compliance, policy physical sciences, biological sciences, social sciences, and arts and humanities.
 In addition, an extensive network of operational support is in place to support the office’s mission.

 The OVCRGE values the contributions of each person and respects the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in research, graduate education, and diversity as inextricably linked goals.
 Diversity is a source of strength, creativity, and innovation for UW–Madison.